Table of Contents

 What includes in Sigiriya jungle trekking

-With the reopening of historical monuments, wildlife reserves, rainforest and all other tourist attractions to local and foreign travellers with the easing of lockdown restrictions, Tourist guides in the area increasingly offer an opportunity to do jungle trekking and bird watching tours based on Sigiriya sanctuary.
+With the reopening of historical monuments, wildlife reserves, rainforest and all other tourist attractions to local and foreign travellers, parallel to the with the easing of lockdown restrictions, Tourist guides in the area increasingly offer an opportunity to do jungle trekking and bird watching tours based on Sigiriya sanctuary.

 Sigiriya wildlife reserve is located just behind the Sigiriya rock fortress.
 If you have planned to spend a few days in Sigiriya, try to allocate some time to explore the Sigiriya jungle and experience the rich Fauna and Flora in Sigiriya.
 The visitors can venture on a guided walking tour or a self-guided jungle walk at Sigiriya, which also includes visits to Sigiriya rock, Pidurangala rock temple, exploring Sigiriya lake and an introduction to its environmental approach.